Damages in NY Personal Injury Cases

 Non-economic damages compensate for your injury’s more subjective, less tangible impacts.
 These damages recognize an injury’s emotional and physical toll on your overall quality of life.

-Your Pain a& Suffering
+Your Pain & Suffering

 Pain and suffering compensation covers the physical discomfort and long-term pain resulting from your injury.
 This includes both acute pains immediately following the incident and any ongoing chronic pain you may experience.
 These damages are subjective, so their value often depends on the injury’s severity and impact on your daily life.